muktadirmaashif/aws-tf-cicd-platform/README.md

-# aws-tf-cicd-platform
-**An AWS-native, Terraform-driven CI/CD platform for deploying containerized applications using Jenkins, Docker, and Ansible**
+## An AWS-native, Terraform-driven, Ansible-automated CI/CD platform for deploying containerized applications using Jenkins, and Docker

 ---